medwards20x6/asyncApi.js/README.md

 };
 ```

-Now imagine that during development the service implementation changes in a way that it needs to be relocated
+Now imagine that during development the service implementation changes in a way that requires is to be relocated
 to the server and accessed via an AJAX call.
 All of your code that uses the service must now be refactored to
 access it asynchronously.